ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject2.md

 - my approach to identifying representative individuals to interview
 - my interview script

-Based on these, I will provide an overview of the interview findings and explain the changes that will be implmeneted based on user feedback.
+Based on this pre-defined protocol, I will provide an overview of the interview findings and explain the changes that will be implemeneted in the final phase of the based on user feedback.

-### Ideal Candidate for the interview
+### Target Audience

+### Approach to identifying Representative Individuals to Interview
 Travelling jobs, etc

 ### Interview Script

 ## Interview Findings

-# Changes to be made for part III
+# Changes to be implemented for part III
 ## Changes to visualizations
 ## Changes to Images
 ## Changes to written content